AR/VR headset creator Magic Leap is partnering with major telecommunications company AT&T to enter the mobile market.

-The company’s first product — the Magic Leap One (ML1) — has been on the horizon for some time, and claims to be a huge leap forward in VR/AR headset quality.
+The company’s Magic Leap One headset (ML1) has been on the horizon for some time, and it is touted as a huge leap forward in VR/AR headset quality.
 As you might expect, the inner workings of the headset are highly complex, as it uses light to digitally paint objects directly onto your sight.
 While that might sound uncomfortable, Magic Leap has claimed that the process does not exhaust users, and is far more convincing than competing products.

 But Magic Leap appears to be planning ahead.
-According to the interview (via Cnet), the company has plans beyond its first headset, and is already looking at a range of devices, including one aimed at the mass market that will be priced around the current cost of a flagship phone (probably somewhere between $600-$900).
-This mass-market device is probably the device that Magic Leap is looking to partner with a “major telco” to create, and while details are scarce, it’s not hard to imagine a headset that connects via Bluetooth delivering a truly immersive AR experience for everyone.
-A partnership with a major player in telecommunications could also help with marketing of the device, getting the technology into the hands of as many people as possible.
+According to the interview, the company has plans beyond its first headset, and is already looking at a range of devices, including one aimed at the mass market that will be priced around the current cost of a flagship phone (probably somewhere between $600-$900).
+While that mass-market device isn’t the device Magic Leap is initially partnering with AT&T to create, it’s not hard to imagine that a smaller headset would be on the cards if the ML1 was to succeed.
+A partnership with AT&T will also help with the marketing of the device, getting the technology into the hands of as many people as possible.

 Updated July 11: We added the news that Magic Leap’s secret benefactor has finally been revealed.

 - Forget AR glasses.
 Augmented reality is headed to your windshield